 To start from scratch and make a new blank workflow, click the “+ New” button in the top right corner of your screen and select “Workflow“.

-You can create a New workflow either in your organization library or from any page which would send the workflow into your Private Library.
+You can create a New workflow either in your organization library or from any page that would send the workflow into your Private Library.
 Once you’ve finished working on it, you can move it to the desired folder.

 Note: If you aren’t able to create a new workflow, you may need to ask your Administrator for permission, or to grant you permission to a folder in which to create your new workflow.
 Only admins can create new workflows on the home screen of the Library.